DataDog/integrations-core/docs/developer/tutorials/logs/http-crawler.md

 ### Scraping for Log Records

 In our toy example we returned a list with just one record.
-In practice we will need to create list or lazy iterator over `LogRecord`s.
+In practice we will need to create a list or lazy iterator over `LogRecord`s.
 We will construct them from data that we collect from the external API, in this case the one from *ACME*.

 Below are some tips and considerations when scraping external APIs:

-1. Don't forget to use the `cursor` argument to checkpoint your progress.
+1. Use the `cursor` argument to checkpoint your progress.
 1. The Agent schedules an integration run approximately every 10-15 seconds.
 We can treat this as a retry mechanism, so there is no need for elaborate retry or backoff logic in integrations.
 1. The intake won't accept logs that are older than 18 hours.
 For better performance skip such logs as you generate `LogRecord` items.